MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 ##### :white_small_square: In the paper they say “However, in this paper we opt for simplicity by fixing the latent code distribution and we will treat H(c) as a constant.”.
 What if you want to learn the latent code (say, if you don’t know that classes are balanced in the dataset).
 Can you still optimize for this with gradient-based algorithms?
 Can you implement this on an intentionally class-imbalanced variant of MNIST?

-It seems to be possible to optimize it with gradient-based algorithms:
+It seems to be possible to optimize a probability density with gradient-based algorithms:
 - https://www.reddit.com/r/MachineLearning/comments/5us720/d_probability_density_estimation_using_neural/
 - https://arxiv.org/pdf/1612.01474.pdf